ljoukov/Math-To-Manim/README.md

 ## How It Works: The Agent Pipeline

-I've built a 6-agent system powered by Claude Sonnet 4.5:
+I've built a 6-agent system powered by Claude Sonnet 4.5 (with a 7th VideoReview agent underway):

 ### 1. ConceptAnalyzer
 - Parses your casual prompt